18F/18f.gsa.gov/_projects/fec-gov.md

 ---
 layout: project-tag-results
-agency: "Federal Election Commission"
+agency: Federal Election Commission
-title: "beta.fec.gov"
+title: beta.fec.gov
 subtitle: Making campaign data easier to use
 permalink: /project/fec-gov/
 excerpt: We helped the Federal Election Commission make it easier for journalists and members of the public to use their data.